gvvaughan/specl/README.md

 Each of your contexts lists a series of expectations that [Specl][] runs to determine whether the specification for that part of your project is being met.
-Inside the `function` part of each example element, you should write a small block of code that checks that the example being described meets your expectations.
+Inside the [Lua][] part of each example, you should write a small block of code that checks that the example being described meets your expectations.
 [Specl][] gives you a new `expect` command to check that each example evaluates as it should:

     - describe Stack:
         - it has no elements when empty: